WayneCrawford/pspicker/README.md

         use_polarity:    # Use polarities (dip_rect thresholds) to assign P and S picks
         nrg_win:  # only look at data from t-nrg_win to t when evaluating energy, where t is the time of the peak waveform energy.
                   # If == 0, don't use energy criteria.
-        n_follow: # number of extrema to follow (1 or 2).
-Generally use 2 (S and P) unless data are problematic
+        n_extrema: 5 # number of extrema to follow
     - station2_name
       ...
     - station3_name